gapdays/gapdays2015-fall/index.md

 Algebras).

-The school will be followed by a coding sprint to mutally integrate the homalg/CAP packages and QPA.
+The school will be followed by a coding sprint to mutally integrate the GAP-packages homalg/CAP and QPA.
 It will end on Wednesday the 23rd at 13:00.